bennahkairu/Todo-App/Readme.md

-# kazi-quest
+# Kazi Quest

 This presents my implementation of a simple Todo App in **VUE 3** and answers to the tehcnical questions asked in the coding test.

-Checkout the [live example](https://vitejs.dev/config/) of this project.
+Checkout the [live example](https://kazi-quest-kairu.netlify.app/) of this project.

 ## Technical Answers